xiaoronglv/docs/v19.2/performance-benchmarking.md

 summary: TBD
 toc: true
 ---
-This page provides an overview of CockroachDB's benchmark performance on industry standard benchmarks like TPC-C and Sysbench.
+This page provides an overview of CockroachDB's benchmark performance on industry-standard benchmarks like TPC-C and Sysbench.

 {{site.data.alerts.callout_success}}
-If you are looking for specific information on optimizing SQL performance see this overview [SQL Performance Best Practices](performance-best-practices-overview.md) or see [Performance Tuning](performance-tuning.html).
+If you are looking for specific information on optimizing SQL performance see this overview  on [SQL Performance Best Practices](performance-best-practices-overview.md) or see this [Performance Tuning Guide](performance-tuning.html).
 For guidance on deployment and data location techniques to minimize network latency, see [Topology Patterns](topology-patterns.html).
 {{site.data.alerts.end}}

 CockroachDB provides predictable scale, throughput, latency, and concurrency at all cluster sizes.

 We’ve tested CockroachDB extensively in public and private clouds observing consistent throughput.

-If you fail to achieve the performance profile listed below please contact us directly.
-More than likely their is a problem in either the hardware, workload, or test design.
-We stand by these profile characteristics and provide reproduction steps for all published benchmarks.
+**If you fail to achieve the performance profile listed below please contact us directly.
+More than likely there is a problem in either the hardware, workload, or test design.
+We stand by these profile characteristics and provide reproduction steps for all published benchmarks.**

 ## Scale